Grete von Urbanitzky: Swiss exile

 It is unclear how long von Urbanitzky remained in Paris.
 By the time war broke out in 1939 or 1940 Grete von Urbanitzky and Mia Passini had moved to Switzerland where they settled together in Ticino.
 Switzerland was welcoming large numbers of political and race-based refugees from Nazi Germany: the quality of the welcome was variable.
 Sources nevertheless note that von Urbanitzky and Passini received permanent residence permits and work permits quickly and without difficulty (though for a successful novelist whose principal intended target market remained Germany - including what before 1938 had been Austria - it is hard to see that the need for a Swiss work permit would have been pressing).
 Von Urbanitzky had already been able to negotiate a publishing agreement with Morgarten Verlag, a publishing house based not in Morgarten (Zug), but in Zürich.
-She continued to try and find a publisher in Germany, a far large book market, and one in which she had acquired a large and evidently faithful readership over the space of two decades.
+She continued to try and find a publisher in Germany, a far larger book market, and one in which she had acquired a large and evidently faithful readership over the space of two decades.
 She entered into negotiations with "Kaiser Verlag" in Böhmisch-Leipa, which had found itself inside Germany (with the express agreement of governments in England and France) since 1938.
 Kaiser, it seemed, had no problem with negotiating a publishing agreement for Germany, but in the end the discussions nevertheless came to nothing.

 The friends made their home in Lugano.
 Compared to other exiled writer, von Urbanitzky was in some ways in a position of privilege.
 She was able to write undisturbed, and publish her novels in Switzerland where she was able to earn a sufficient income from them.
 On the other hand, she was ostracised by others in the community of exiled authors who had made their home in Switzerland.
 Memories of her contribution at the 1933 PEN International in Dubrovnik remained sharp.
 Later the women left Lugano, moving across to Ascona on the shores of Lake Maggiore, across the mountains to the north-west.

 In her written work, she responded to her 1939 ejection from the "Reichsschrifttumskammer" by producing what seemed to her to be consciously non-political novels such as "Es begann im September" (1940) and "Miliza" (1941), both of which were published in Switzerland by Scherz Verlag.
 The novels dealt with themes such as francophilia and European internationalism.
 There was a strong anti-war strand.
 In this way she finally distanced herself unambiguously from the populist-nationalist position to which she had previously, demonstrating a chameleon-like propensity for adapting her ideological convictions to her surroundings.
 After 1942, when it became clear that any return to Germany in the foreseeable future was out of the question, von Urbanitzky distanced herself from any form of totalitarian rule in "Der große Traum" (1942, "The Big Dream") and "Der Mann Alexander" (1943).
 After the end of the war, when Mia Passini went off to London to marry Henry Crowe in 1946, she remained in Switzerland, only now "discovering" the truly multi-national nature of her mother's genealogy.